U-n-Own/UniversityNotes/University Notes/IntelligentSystemsForPatternRecognition/Lesson 19 - Value Function Approxximation.md

 # Reinforcement Learning on the Scale

-Until now we've seen that our $v$ and $q$ are vector and matrixes, we can't work all the time with tabular enviroment, state space is finite, but sometimes big or infinite state spaces for example Molecule search : $\gt 10^{60}$
+Until now we've seen that our $v$ and $q$ are vector and matrixes, we can't work all the time with tabular enviroment, state space is finite, but sometime on big or infinite state spaces for example Molecule search : $\gt 10^{60}$

 Also tabular representation are bad for generalization, these are basically lookup table, and with Curse of dimensionality becomes very difficult, these are very sample inefficient, for example if we're in a grid being in state $a$ or $b$ is radically different.